 Introduction to Flowchart in C Programming

+The flowchart in C Programming is a main important part of any programming language.
 A flowchart represents an algorithm, workflow, or process via a systematic flow of diagrams.
-The flowchart shows the steps-by-steps representation as boxes of various kinds like for taking input, performing calculations, throwing the output, and their order by connecting the boxes with arrows.
+The flowchart shows the steps-by-steps representation as boxes of various kinds for taking input, performing calculations, throwing the output, and their order by connecting the boxes with arrows.
 This diagrammatic representation illustrates a proper solution model to a given specific problem.
-Flowcharts are used in analyzing the problem in a smooth manner then designing a solution for that problem then, documenting or managing a process or program in various fields.
+Flowcharts are used in analyzing the problem in a smooth manner then designing a solution for that problem then, and documenting or managing a process or program in various fields.

 Flowcharts are useful for writing and analysis of a program, but drawing a flowchart for a complex program can be more complicated than writing a program code itself.
 Hence, creating flowcharts for complex programs is generally ignored.
 The process of making Flowcharts for a particular algorithm is called “flowcharting“.